jahrik/homelab-ark/GHOST_README.md

     docker service logs -f awx_web
     docker service logs -f awx_task

-It takes a bit for awx to build.
+It takes a bit for AWX to build.
 Give it a good 10-20 minutes before you give up on it.
 Browse to http://your_server_ip:80/#/login or [http://localhost/#/login](http://localhost/#/login) if you're on the box and you'll be greeted with the AWX login screen!
 Huzzah!

 Defaults are `admin` `password`